toddjonker/fusion-java-old/README.md

 Please submit bug reports and feature requests via [GitHub issues][issues].
 If you have questions, feel free to reach out on our [Slack workspace][slack].

+# Contributing

+Contributions of all kinds are welcome!
+Our [Contributor's Guide](CONTRIBUTING.md) can help you get going.
+We are deeply grateful to our many [contributors](CONTRIBUTORS.md).

 [issues]: https://github.com/ion-fusion/fusion-java/issues
 [slack]:  https://join.slack.com/t/ion-fusion/shared_invite/zt-2y0jr8vh2-bZLa66hdyZ3ykHcgOcYkcA